confluence/tonguefish/README.md

 You can set limits on the maximum age of entries (in days) to be included, and/or the maximum number of entries to be included per feed.

+You can set the `full_content` option to include the full text content of each entry, rather than just the summary (by default it's unset).
+However, there is no consistency in the way that different feeds use these fields: some don't provide the full content, and some put the full content *in* the summary, so either way you will probably see a mixture of content lengths.
+The option may be more helpful as a per-feed setting.

 ```toml
 # Set a global limit on the number of entries to include in each feed (0 to disable)
 max_entry_num = 10